mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

-# Other widgets

-There are other types of widgets that co-exist with the editors on Sema's dashboard.
-They provide visualization and feedback on the live coding and language design workflows.

-This tutorial introduces the basics of these widgets.
-It also provides a simple exercise for you to understand their interplay.

-## Audio Analyser

-The *Audio Analyser* provides visualizations that can help you understand the signal that your live code is generating.
-It has three modes:
-* Oscilloscope
-* Spectrogram
-* Oscilloscope and Spectrogram overlaid
+# Introduction to Language Design

+In this part of the tutorial, we are going develop some intuition about the language design workflow in Sema.

+For that, we will be focusing on the *Grammar Editor* and:

+* how it interacts with the *Live Coding Editor* and the debugging widgets, and how use these to test out our custom language as we go.

+* the notation that it accepts and the structure of this notation.

+* understand how to tweak an existing language and to create a new one.

+The first thing that might be useful to develop some intuition is to develop

-## Grammar Compiler Output
+## Interaction(s) of Grammar Editor

+This editor is *context-dependent* and bound to the language of the LiveCode editor.
+So give focus to you LiveCode editor to show the button to create the grammar Editor.

+## Lexical Analysis

+## Syntax Analysis

-The *Grammar Compiler* provides feedback on the compilation of the grammar and parser generation for your custom-language.
+The *Grammar Compiler Output* provides feedback on the compilation of the grammar and parser generation for your custom-language.

 It will give compilation errors if your grammar: